Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 Splitting up "code reasoning" and "code editing" has produced SOTA results on [aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).
-Both Sonnet and o1-preview exceed the preivous SOTA when using this new Senior/Junior approach.
+Both Sonnet and o1-preview exceed the previous SOTA when using this new Senior/Junior approach.
 The best result was obtained with o1-preview as Senior and Deepseek as Junior, raising the SOTA from 79.7% up to 85%!